aurelia/aurelia/docs/user-docs/templates/template-syntax.md

 The `ref` attribute has several qualifiers you can use in conjunction with custom elements and attributes:

-* `view-model.ref="expression"`: create a reference to a custom element's view-model
+* `component.ref="expression"`: create a reference to a custom element's component instance(view-model).
+This is known as `view-model.ref` in v1.
-* `custom-attribute.ref="expression"`: create a reference to a custom attribute's view-model
+* `custom-attribute.ref="expression"`: create a reference to a custom attribute's component instance (view-model).
-* `controller.ref="expression"`: create a reference to a custom element's controller instance
+* `controller.ref="expression"`: create a reference to a custom element's controller instance.

 {% hint style="info" %}
 Template references are a great way to reference elements inside view models for use with third-party libraries.
 They negate the need to query for elements using Javascript APIs.